emilychhun/React-Portfolio/README.md

   ## Usage
   *Instructions and examples for use:*

-  📚 After cloning the repo and installing npm inquirer, use the command line to navigate and type node index.
-Follow prompts to enter required fields and select from optional additional fields.
-The README will be created in the ./demo folder.
+1. Clone/Download the repo.
+2. Run npm install.
+3. Change the values in src/resumeData.js to suit your use-case.
+4. Run npm start to spin the up the local dev server port 3000.(http://localhost:3000).
+5. Make required changes in src/resumeData.js to suit your needs.

    *Demo*